Damirbek1997/strong-microservice/README.md

-# Test task for Microservice part
+# Test task for NoSQL part